knickels/Player-Stage-Manual/WORLDFILES.md

 is a simulation of the gripper you get on a Pioneer robot.[The Pioneer grippers looks like a big block on the front of the robot with two big sliders that close around an object.]
 If you put a gripper on your robot model it means that your robot is able to pick up objects and move them around within the simulation.
 The online Stage manual says that grippers are deprecated in Stage 3.X.X, however this is not actually the case and grippers are very useful if you want your robot to be able to manipulate and move items.
 The parameters you can use to customise the gripper model are:

 	* `size [x y z]\: The x and y dimensions of the gripper.
 	* `pose [x y z yaw]\: Where the gripper is placed on the robot, relative to the robot's geometric centre.
-The pose parameter is decribed properly in Section [sec:BuildingAWorld:BuildingRobot:RobotSensors].
+The pose parameter is decribed properly in Section [sec_BuildingAWorld_BuildingRobot_RobotSensors].

 ####position [URL](http://rtv.github.com/Stage/group__model__position.html)
 The position model simulates the robot's odometry, this is when the robot keeps track of where it is by recording how many times its wheels spin and the angle it turns.
 This robot model is the most important of all because it allows the robot model to be embodied in the world, meaning it can collide with anything which has its `obstacle_return` parameter set to true.
 The position model uses the `position2d` interface, which is essential for Player because it tells Player where the robot actually is in the world.